 Based on the Labour Law, the legal working hours should be 8 hours per day and not more than 48 hours per week.
-There are exceptions to this such as those who are working in trade, hotels, cafeterias, security and other types of business that are authorised by the Ministry of Labour.
+There are exceptions to this such as those who are working in the trade, hotels, cafeterias, security and other types of business that are authorized by the Ministry of Labour.
 If an employee has to work more than the abovementioned hours, the employee has the right to an overtime pay, and in cases that the employer does not agree to pay, the employee can file a complaint.

 During Ramadan, the ordinary working hours shall be reduced by two hours.

 It is illegal in the UAE to work without a labour contract or a labour card.
 An employee cannot support a claim for benefits or file a complaint against his employer since there is no document signed by both parties with regard to the job agreed to be done by the employee.

 Steps to be Taken When There is a Dispute

 There are simply a few steps that should be taken when there is a dispute that arises between two parties, the employer, and the employee.